AhnSungJoo/Algorithm/README.md

 # Algorithm
 Solved Baekjoon online judge
 This repository goals is SW test level B
+One day One Theory, and at least solving one problem.

 ## Helpful sites
 ### Theory